 There are many benefits to cooking with kids.
 It can help kids build manual dexterity, develop math skills, and exercise mindfulness about food and eating.
 It can also be an exercise in practicing emotion regulation.
 Working together and following a recipe can bring everyone’s heart rates up, just from the sheer fun.
 Cooking can also raise childrens’ heart rates in response to performance demands — trying to get the recipe right and working hard to make something that tastes good.
 Cooking with kids can raise adults’’ heart rates too — the chaos!
 The mess!

 With many different things going on, family cooking can get pretty wild.
-Notice and enjoy the upregulation.
+Notice and enjoy the up-regulation.
 If it starts to feel like too much, take a mindful minute together and try a calming strategy like deep breathing, progressive muscle relaxation, crossing the midline, or tracing.

 Sometimes kids struggle with the loss of structure during school breaks.
 Building in mini-field trips can introduce helpful structure to days off, and provide children with opportunities to balance the typical down-regulating rest & relaxation of school break with up-regulation moments of engaging in fun and interesting things.

-There are many places you can take kids during a school break to have fun, learn something new, or just to get out of the house.
 Plan visits to the park – the park you usually go to, or one that you don’t get to visit as much during the school year.
 Go to a museum- art museum, science museum, children’s museum, etc. – check your local library to see if they offer free passes during school break.
 Go watch a construction site or roadwork in action.
 Shop together for inexpensive school supplies to use back in school after the break.
 Visit a “paint your own pottery” workshop, or bring art supplies to a place with a good view and draw or paint what you see.

 A field trip can get kids in the red for many reasons – the fun of the adventure, the newness, the change in routine, the transition away from or back to home.
-Try to anticipate things that might trigger overwhelming amounts of upregulation for kids, and make a plan that includes breaks and opportunities to feel grounded – a few minutes of back-to-back breathing, a snack break, a time to reflect on what’s happening today and what’s interesting about it.
+Try to anticipate things that might trigger overwhelming amounts of up-regulation for kids, and make a plan that includes breaks and opportunities to feel grounded – a few minutes of back-to-back breathing, a snack break, a time to reflect on what’s happening today and what’s interesting about it.

 Getting exercise supports physical and mental health.
-It also is a great way to practice experiencing and tolerating upregulation.
+It also is a great way to practice experiencing and tolerating up-regulation.
 Some children will automatically be excited to exercise, in which case you can suggest a walk, a jog, swimming laps together, etc. Some kids need physical activities to be framed as fun and games.
-You can do that by making your walk a nature walk, opting for soccer or wiffle ball instead of jogging, creating a timed scavenger hunt, an obstacle course, a yard games Olympics, or something else new and creative.
+You can do that by making your walk a nature walk, opting for soccer or whiffle ball instead of jogging, creating a timed scavenger hunt, an obstacle course, a yard games Olympics, or something else new and creative.